-Significant risk and negative impact on progress toward BOG/SUS and BOT/USF strategic goals.
 USF System efforts to move away from the traditional delivery model will be significantly impaired or delayed, potentially resulting in stagnant or declining graduation rates and a reduced ability to meet the workforce demands of the state.
-The loss of potential need-based financial aid (40%) will further reduce student access, retention and graduation rates while likely increasing student indebtedness.
-USF's commitment to investing in (60%) enhanced instruction and learning (particularly in STEM), serving returning veterans, reducing excess hours and student debt, and job placement for graduates will be diminished or, at best, delayed.
+The loss of potential need-based financial aid (30%) will further reduce student access, retention and graduation rates while likely increasing student indebtedness.
+USF's commitment to investing in (70%) enhanced instruction and learning (particularly in STEM), serving returning veterans, reducing excess hours and student debt, and job placement for graduates will be diminished or, at best, delayed.